-Expected revenues for the CDBG program include repayments for funding loaned to businesses that create job opportunities for Montanans of low- to moderate- income; program income funds may be loaned or granted for any eligible CDBG purpose under the Slums and Blight or Low and Moderate Income National Objectives.
+Expected revenues for the CDBG program include repayments for funding loaned to businesses that create job opportunities for Montanans of low- to moderate- income.
 Expected revenues for the HOME program include recaptured and program income funding generated by the First-Time Homebuyer Loan program.
 The State of Montana is unable to predict the amount of program income that will be received in any given plan year because the amount that will be earned is future revenue not yet receipted.

-To achieve the most effective and efficient use of CDBG funds, the Director of the Department of Commerce may reallocate up to 15% of the total CDBG allocation among Public Facility, Housing and Neighborhood Renewal, or Economic Development grant categories, depending upon the needs in the state during the Plan Year.
-A CDBG reallocation of more than 15% of the total allocation, or the creation or elimination of a grant category will be considered a substantial amendment to this 2019-2020 Annual Action Plan and would require further steps as identified within the Citizen Participation Plan section of the 2015-2020 Consolidated Plan.
+To achieve the most effective and efficient use of CDBG funds, the Director of the Department of Commerce may reallocate up to 15% of the total CDBG allocation among Public Facility, Housing and Neighborhood Renewal, or Economic Development grant categories, depending upon the needs in the State during the Plan Year.
 Reallocations may also be made of any remaining balances within a grant category within the last three months of a 15-month obligation deadline to meet the HUD Timely Distribution requirement.
-Furthermore, Commerce may reallocate its CDBG-CARES funds among eligible grant categories in response to the demand for funding by category as demonstrated by the applications received to meet the statewide needs resulting from COVID-19.
-For maximum flexibility, CDBG-CARES reallocations will not be considered a substantial amendment to this 2019-2020 Annual Action Plan.

 To achieve the most effective and efficient use of HOME funds, the Director of the Department of Commerce may reallocate up to 15% of the total HOME allocation among HOME Competitive and HOME Single-Family Noncompetitive (Homebuyer Assistance) grant categories, depending upon the needs in the state during the Plan Year.
-A HOME reallocation of more than 15% of the total allocation, or the creation or elimination of a grant category will be considered a substantial amendment to this 2019-2020 Annual Action Plan and would require further steps as identified within the Citizen Participation Plan section of the 2015-2020 Consolidated Plan.
+A reallocation of more than 15% of the total allocation, or the creation or elimination of a grant category will be considered a substantial amendment to this 2019-2020 Annual Action Plan and would require further steps as identified within the Citizen Participation Plan section of the 2015-2020 Consolidated Plan.
 Reallocations may also be made of any remaining balances within a grant category within the last three months of a 24-month obligation deadline to meet the HUD obligation requirements.
 Reallocations or awards may not be made until at least 15% or \$450,860, of the Community Housing Development Organization (CHDO) set-aside requirement has been obligated.